awsdocs/aws-cloudformation-user-guide/doc_source/troubleshooting.md

 ### Nested stacks are stuck in `UPDATE_COMPLETE_CLEANUP_IN_PROGRESS`, `UPDATE_ROLLBACK_COMPLETE_CLEANUP_IN_PROGRESS`, or `UPDATE_ROLLBACK_IN_PROGRESS`<a name="troubleshooting-errors-nested-stacks-are-stuck"></a>

 A nested stack failed to roll back\.
 Because of potential resource dependencies between nested stacks, AWS CloudFormation doesn't start cleaning up nested stack resources until all nested stacks have been updated or have rolled back\.
 When a nested stack fails to roll back, AWS CloudFormation cancels all operations, regardless of the state that the other nested stacks are in\.
-A nested stack that completed updating or rolling back but did not receive a signal from AWS CloudFormation to start cleaning up because another nested failed to roll back is in an `UPDATE_COMPLETE_CLEANUP_IN_PROGRESS` or `UPDATE_ROLLBACK_COMPLETE_CLEANUP_IN_PROGRESS` state\.
-A nested stack that failed to update but did not receive a signal to start rolling back is in an `UPDATE_ROLLBACK_IN_PROGRESS` state\.
+A nested stack that completed updating or rolling back but didn't receive a signal from AWS CloudFormation to start cleaning up because another nested failed to roll back is in an `UPDATE_COMPLETE_CLEANUP_IN_PROGRESS` or `UPDATE_ROLLBACK_COMPLETE_CLEANUP_IN_PROGRESS` state\.
+A nested stack that failed to update but didn't receive a signal to start rolling back is in an `UPDATE_ROLLBACK_IN_PROGRESS` state\.

 A nested stack might fail to roll back because of changes that were made outside of AWS CloudFormation, when the stack template doesn't accurately reflect the state of the stack\.
 A nested stack might also fail if an Auto Scaling group in a nested stack had an insufficient resource signal timeout period when the group was created or updated\.

-To fix the stack, contact [AWS customer support](#contacting-support)\.
+To fix the stack, contact [AWS Support](#contacting-support)\.

 ### No updates to perform<a name="troubleshooting-errors-no-updates-to-perform"></a>